 Traditional Australian Medicinal Plants Agribusiness Project

-Integria is pleased to announce an Australian-first partnership to explore the development of a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.
+Integria is pleased to be a part of an Australian-first partnership to explore the development of a sustainable agribusiness model for traditional Australian medicinal plants growing in Northern Australia.

-The partnership between Integria Healthcare, Menzies School of Health Research, Traditional Homeland Enterprises and The University of Queensland has received $363,363 in funding from the Cooperative Research Centre for Developing Northern Australia(CRCNA) for the first 18 month phase of the project.
+The partnership between Integria Healthcare, Menzies School of Health Research, Traditional Homeland Enterprises and The University of Queensland has received $363,363 in funding from the Cooperative Research Centre for Developing Northern Australia(CRCNA) in 2018 for the first 18-month phase of the project.
 An additional $188,845 in cash and $461,074 in-kind has been contributed by the project participants.

 The collaboration brings together extensive research and industry experience to focus on traditional Australian medicinal plants as an important biological, cultural and economic resource.

 Traditional medicinal plants will be evaluated at Menzies in Darwin and the School of Chemistry and Molecular Biosciences at the University of Queensland, with a view to using these findings to develop prototype healthcare products.

 The long-term goal of the project is the development of a local industry with opportunities in Indigenous workforce development, sustainable regional development in Northern Australia, and ultimately the development of uniquely Australian, value-added products.